SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 [image assetsSrc="js-application-design-patterns-02.png" /]

-- **Singleton**: the **singleton pattern** is when you want to have a single instance of an object and provide global access to all clients that need to use it from a single endpoint.
+- **Singleton**: the **singleton pattern** is when you want to have a single instance of an object and provide global access to all clients that need to use it from a single endpoint

 [image assetsSrc="js-application-design-patterns-03.png" /]